-Life changes like moving, divorce, job loss, or illness are universally stressful.
-However, if you continue to feel deeply overwhelmed, anxious, or self-destructive long after the event, you may have an adjustment disorder.
+Major life changes—such as moving, divorce, job loss, or a serious medical diagnosis—are universally stressful.
+However, if you continue to feel deeply overwhelmed, anxious, or self-destructive long after the event, you may be experiencing an adjustment disorder.

-It is a stress-related mental illness where you have a disproportionately hard time adjusting to a change, leading to severe disruptions in your daily routines, relationships, or work.
+It is a stress-related mental health condition where you have a disproportionately difficult time adjusting to a transition.
+This leads to severe disruptions in your daily routines, personal relationships, or professional performance.
 The good news?
-It is highly treatable.
+Unlike some chronic conditions, adjustment disorders are highly treatable.

-If you or someone you know is feeling overwhelmed with thoughts of suicide, please get help right away.
+If you or someone you know is feeling overwhelmed with thoughts of self-harm or suicide, please seek help immediately.

 In the U.S.: Call or text 988 to reach the Suicide & Crisis Lifeline, available 24/7.
 If you are in immediate physical danger, call 911.